arapulido/katacoda-scenarios/progressive/step9.md

 frontend         NodePort    10.108.72.123   <none>        80:30002/TCP   74m
 ```

-Click again on the "Service Ingress" tab and refresh several times the page.
+Click again on the "Ingress Service" tab and refresh several times the page.
 As you can see, you still only see version 1.0 for the `advertisements` service.
 The reason is that we haven't added an Ingress object for the `frontend` service in the `ns2` namespace.
 Let's do that now.

 We are going to create a second Ingress object for our canary service.
 Open the file called `manifest-files/ingress_ns/ingressv2.yaml`{{open}} and try to spot the differences with the first frontend Ingress object.
 You can spot the differences running the following `diff` command: `diff -u manifest-files/ingress/ingressv1.yaml  manifest-files/ingress_ns/ingressv2.yaml`{{execute}}